Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/azure-peering.md

 1. Click **Next** and move on to configuring Azure in the next section.

-After VNET Peering is successfully established you will be able to configure a [route](/konnect/api/control-plane-configuration/latest/#/Routes/list-route) for the upstream service and forward all traffic throgh the virtual network to the data plane.
+After VNET Peering is successfully established you will be able to configure a [route](/konnect/api/control-plane-configuration/latest/#/Routes/list-route) for the upstream service and forward all traffic through the virtual network to the data plane.
 This guarantees that traffic from the {{site.konnect_short_name}} data plane reaches the services and that response packets are routed back properly.